 Growing Hydrangeas becomes much easier if you take care from the beginning.

 As with most plants, if you have healthy soil with great structure, then you are already half way there.

 Dig a hole at least twice as deep and twice as wide as your pot.
 Back fill while mixing in compost and sheep pellets.

 Hydrangeas like moist free draining soil with plenty of organic matter.
 Fertilise with sheep pellets in spring & summer.
 Use a liquid feed like Kings Ocean Grow in Spring to promote strong growth.

 Hydrangeas are unusual in that the flowers of some varieties will vary in colour depending on the soil conditions.
-Add Kings Hydrangea Blue Enhancer or add lime for pinker blooms.
-For quicker acting solutions, use the NEW Yates Liquid Hydrangea Blueing or Pinking.
+Add the Yates Liquid Hydrangea Blueing or Pinking for coloured blooms.

 Deadhead throughout the year by removing spent flowers.

 In winter, prune out any dead damaged or diseased wood back to a decent looking bud.
 Be careful not to damage these buds as these should form flowers during the next season.
 Cuts should be made at a 45° angle sloping away from the bud.

 PETS, DISEASES AND PROBLEMS

 Can be susceptible to fungal diseases like Powdery Mildew.
 Avoid wetting the leaves while watering and if possible & water in the morning.
 Treat this by removing the infected parts and if it’s bad spray with FreeFlo Sulphur.